Sachin-SP-MSFT/sp-dev-docs/docs/transform/modernize-connect-to-office365-group-permissions.md

 ![Site permissions after group connection](media/modernize/groupifypermissions_1.png)

 ## Technical implementation
+Note : Adding owners group via federated claim provider doesn't work through UI using people picker control.
+It will resolve to the members group always.
+PowerShell or CSOM should be explored for similar needs.
 Each Microsoft 365 group has an unique id represented as a guid (e.g e79452da-a8cf-47c5-afbf-83c8704867c2).
 This guid corresponds with the object Id of the Microsoft 365 Group in Azure Active Directory and is used to construct 2 claims:

 - e79452da-a8cf-47c5-afbf-83c8704867c2_o: this claim represents the Microsoft 365 group owners